sharonZzz96/MSiA423-final-project-2019/README.md

 o **Epic3**: Launch the customer profiling and prediction functionalities on a user-friendly website which can be used and maintained easily.

-♣ *Icebox1*:  Have all the app functionality on the website
+♣ *backlog1*:  Write unit tests and loggings and have all tests passed locally

-♣ *Icebox2*: Enable the app to access the data easily
+♣ *backlog2*: Export dependency of the